cdl-geneseo/geneseo-dictionary/P/Pride-Club.md

 # Pride Club

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pride Club

 Created by  Unknown User (jnd5) on Apr 11, 2019

 (n.)
 Geneseo Pride Club, an LGBT+ centered club that meets weekly.
 Can be attached to the existing definition of “Pride” as an alternative.